mudongliang/mudongliang.github.io/_posts/2022-07-11-ret2usr-强网杯CTF-core.md

 [Attachment](https://github.com/hai119/QWB2018---core)

-The ret2usr attack leverages the fact that **userspace processes cannot access kernel space, but kernel space can access user space** to direct kernel code or data streams to user controls and execute user space code with the `ring 0` privilege to complete operations such as privilege escalation.
+The ret2usr (return-to-user) attack leverages the fact that **userspace processes cannot access kernel space, but kernel space can access user space** to direct kernel code or data streams to user controls and execute user space code with the `ring 0` privilege to complete operations such as privilege escalation.

 This vulnerability analysis is consistent with the [Kernel ROP](https://mudongliang.github.io/2022/07/07/%E5%BC%BA%E7%BD%91%E6%9D%AFCTF-core.html), the difference is that here we construct `commit_creds(prepare_kernel_cred(0))` in user space through the function pointer for privilege escalation.
 Although the function is in kernel space, at this point we are in ring0 privilege and can execute normally.